With all the recent events in the world this last year, it got me thinking about the life lessons our grandchildren and young people need now.

 Some years ago, I was in conversation with a religious man who asked me, “What does the word holy mean to you?”

-After much thought, I answered.
+After much thought, I answered with my personal thoughts.
 Then, I asked him, “Do you know any person or persons who, in your mind, is holy?”

 “I know one man,” he answered.
 “The Dalai Lama.”